matloff/regtools/UnbalancedClasses.md

 i.e. false positives and false negatives, from the fraud point of view.
 But it's much easier to take an informal approach:  We simply calculate the conditional probabilities of the classes, given the features, and have our code flag any that are above a threshhold we specify.
+(Actually, `mlr3` does list something similar to this as an alternative to artificially balancing the data.)

 In the credit card fraud case, we may decide, say, to flag any transaction with at least a 25% chance of being fraudulent.